Lextuga007/Philosopher-Analyst-Netlify/content/talk/midlands-huddle/index.md

 ---
 title: "Midlands Analyst Huddle"
 subtitle: "Festive Christmas: slides with snow, Christmas jokes and Christmas facts (from ONS and the Met office)."
-excerpt: "Every 3rd Wednesday of the month, I do the online introduction workshop for NHS-R Community"
+excerpt: "Every 2 weeks on Thursday"
 # Talk start and end times.
 # End time can optionally be hidden by prefixing the line with `#`.
 date: "2020-12-17T11:00:00Z"